 June 2000, Berisford changed its name to Enodis PLC.

 October 2008, Delfield became part of Manitowoc Foodservice through the acquistion of Enodis PLC by The Manitowoc Company and currently remains a leader in the foodservice equipment industry.

-Today, Delfield is one of the largest custom stainless steel refrigeration equipment manufacturers in the world, with sales totaling over million.
+Today, Delfield is one of the largest custom stainless steel refrigeration equipment manufacturers in the world.